Peravali: Geography

 Peravali is located at NH-16, which comes in between Raavulapalem and Tadepalligudem.
 Peravali Junction road had a connection to Narasapuram to Nidadavolu State Highway that intercepts NH-16.

-This Village Is Also Famous For Soil Testing & Soil Investigation By saladi family They Started In 1970's In Peravali & All Over In Andhra Pradesh.
+This village is also famous for Soil Testing & Soil Investigation by Saladi family.
+They started in the 1970s in Peravali & All Over in Andhra Pradesh.
+This mandal is now part of Nidadavole Assembly constituency from the Demlimitation order 2008., but was previously part of Achanta Assembly Constituency.